 Once the cook time is up, turn the heat off under the pan and leave the lid on for 10 minutes, then serve hot.

-Serve garnished with crispy onions, and chopped mint and cilantro leaves, and more yoghurt on the side.
+Serve garnished with crispy onions if using, mint and cilantro leaves, and serve with Indian raita

 NUTRITION FACTS - do not include the oil and onions for the crispy onions added to the top of the finished dish.